-Best Practice Network has a responsibility to ensure the health and safety of its staff, trainees, associates and apprentices.
+Best Practice Network acknowledges its duty to ensure the health and safety of its employees, trainees, associates, and apprentices.

-All employees have a direct role to play in the continuous improvement in health and safety performance and appropriate information, instruction and training will be provided to enable employees to contribute to this improvement.
+Every employee holds a direct responsibility for contributing to the continuous enhancement of health and safety performance.
+To facilitate this, appropriate information, instruction, and training are provided to empower employees to actively participate in this improvement process.

-We ensure that all staff, including associates are aware of the requirements within this policy and their commitment to it.
-Commitment statements are included as part of contracts of employment or freelance work for Best Practice Network.
+We ensure that all employees, including associates, are well-versed in the provisions outlined within this policy and are committed to upholding it.
+Commitment statements are integrated into contracts of employment or freelance agreements for Best Practice Network.